jieyouxu/VRME-Server-Rust/README.md

 # Virtual Reality Meeting Environment Backend Server

+## Development

+The project is written in [Rust](https://github.com/rust-lang/rust).
+It is written in Rust Edition `2018`, using the latest stable release.

+- We use [Cargo](https://github.com/rust-lang/cargo/) for the package manager.
+- We use [rustup](https://github.com/rust-lang/rustup/) for managing the tool chain.
+- We use [mdBook](https://github.com/rust-lang/mdBook) for API endpoint documentation.
+- We use [rustfmt](https://github.com/rust-lang/rustfmt) for formatting Rust source code.

 ## Configuration

 Run the application in either development mode or production mode by specifying